11 Spring Energy Savings Tips and How to Implement Them

 And remember to turn the lights off when you’re not in the room.
 For a 40 watts lightbulb that’s on for one hour, you can expect to consume 0.04 kWh.
 If your electricity rate is $0.10 per kWh, every hour means $0.04 out of your pocket — at 24 hours a day, that’s nearly a dollar a day!

-7. Give Your AC a Tune-up
+7. Get Your AC Tuned-up by a Licensed Professional

 If you get your air conditioner tuned up in the spring, you’ll prevent yourself from potential meltdowns in the summer.
+It’s important to call in a professional to tune-up your AC so you and your family can be safe!

 8. Check Your Water Heater